mirochaj/ares/doc/example_grid.rst

 :origin:

-Simple Parameter Study: 2-D Model Grid
+Parameter Study: 2-D Model Grid
 ======================================
 Often we want to study how the 21-cm signal changes over a range of parameters.
 We can do so using the ModelGrid class, and use numpy arrays to represent the range of values we’re interested in.